 The PUC approved the proposal and temporarily wiped out net metering in Nevada until 2017.
 Interestingly, the year NV Energy had without competition, utility-scale solar farms skyrocketed in Nevada.

 Northern NV Green Energy Choice Program

 Now Northern NV Energy customers can join their green energy choice program.
-This program allows customers to get power from NV Energy’s other sources at an extra fee.
+This program allows customers to get power from NV Energy renewable resources, with an extra fee.

-For an extra charge per watt, you can have all or half of your energy produced by renewable sources for a minimum of 12 months.
-These renewables include a combination of geothermal, solar, hydro and biomass.
+For an extra charge per watt, customers can have all or half of their energy produced by renewable sources for a minimum of 12 months.
+These renewables include a combination of geothermal, solar, and hydropower.

-For those that can’t get solar for their home, this is a great way to support renewable energy.
-This energy choice, however, is not the best option for those that can get residential solar.
+For those who can’t get solar for their home, this option allows them to support renewable energy.
+However, this energy choice isn’t the best option for those who qualify for residential solar.

-Most individuals that get solar have the system installed on their roof.
-A rooftop system allows solar to provide power to your home without taking up valuable land.
+Most individuals have the solar array installed on their rooftops.
+A rooftop system allows solar to provide power to the home without taking up valuable land.
 However, ground mount installation options, which can be installed on the owner’s property, are also a viable alternative.

 Save Money While Saving the Planet

-Purchasing your solar array also gives you control over your power.
-After you have purchased your array you no longer have to pay for the power you produce.
-This means that for 25 plus years you don’t have to worry about large varying electric bills, which will inevitably become more expensive since their power source is nonrenewable.
+Buying a solar array also gives customers control over power production.
+After purchasing a solar array, customers no longer have to pay for the power they produce.
+For 25+ years, you don’t have to worry about large varying electric bills, which will inevitably become more expensive since their power source is nonrenewable.

-If you would like to learn more about getting solar for your Nevada home we can help.
-Go Solar Group is ready to answer your questions and help you determine if your home is a good fit.
+If you would like to learn more about solar for your Nevada home, we can help.
+Go Solar Group has the answers to your questions and can help you determine if your Reno home can go solar.